PervasiveWellbeingTech/Breathing-Rate-Peak-Detector/README.md

 ## Dependencies
 Relies on Matlab2019b and uses standard packages.
-Both the  FindPeaks code and the tight subplot code need to be opened simultaneously to be able to plot the graphs.
+Both the  FindPeaks code and the tight subplot code need to be in the same folder to be able to plot the graphs.